jwilger/kookaburra/README.markdown

       def create_account(account_data)
         post '/api/v1/accounts', account_data
       end

+      def get_account(id)
+        get '/api/v1/accounts/%d' % id
       end

-Regardless of the type of APIDriver subclass, the contents of your application's APIDriver should consist mainly of mappings between discrete actions and HTTP requests to the specified URL paths.
-Each driver will implement `#post`, `#get`, `#put`, `#head`, and `#delete` in such a way that any Ruby data structure provided as parameters will be appropriately translated to the API's required data format, and any response body from the API request will be translated into a Ruby data structure and returned.

-#### Given Driver ####

-The `Kookaburra::GivenDriver` is used to create a particular "preexisting" state within your application's data and ensure you have a handle to that data (when needed) prior to interacting with the UI.
-You will create a subclass of `Kookaburra::GivenDriver` in which you will create part of the Domain Driver DSL for your application:

-    # lib/my_app/kookaburra/given_driver.rb

-    class MyApp::Kookaburra::GivenDriver < Kookaburra::GivenDriver
-      def existing_account(nickname)
-        account_data = {'display_name' => 'John Doe', 'password' => 'a password'}
-        account_data['username'] = "test-user-#{`uuidgen`.strip}"

-        # use the API to create the account in the application
-        result = api.create_account(account_data)

-        # merge in the password, since API (hopefully!) doesn't return it, and
-        # store details in the MentalModel instance
-        result.merge!('password' => account_data['password'])
-        test_data.accounts[nickname] = account_details
     end
-    end

-Although there is nothing that actually *prevents* you from either interacting with the UI or directly manipulating your application via calls into the model from the `GivenDriver`, both should be avoided.
-In the first case, the `GivenDriver`'s purpose is to describe state that exists *before* the user interaction that is being tested.
-Although this state may be the result of a previous user interaction, your tests will be much, much faster if you create this state via API calls rather than driving a web browser.

-In the second case, by avoiding the manipulation of your applications's state at the code level and instead doing so via an external API, it is much less likely that you will create a state that your application can't actually get into in a production environment.
-Additionally, this opens up the possibility of running your tests against a "remote" server where you would not have access to the application internals. ("Remote" in the sense that it is not in the same Ruby process as your running tests, although it may or may not be on the same machine.
-Note that this is not currently possible with Kookaburra due to our reliance on Rack::Test.)
+Regardless of the type of APIDriver, the content of your application's APIDriver should consist mainly of mappings between discrete actions and HTTP requests to the specified URL paths.
+Each driver will implement `#post`, `#get`, `#put` and `#delete` in such a way that any Ruby data structure provided as parameters will be appropriately translated to the API's required data format, and any response body from the API request will be translated into a Ruby data structure and returned.

 #### UI Driver ####

-`Kookaburra::UIDriver` provides the necessary tools for driving your application's user interface using the Window Driver pattern.
+`Kookaburra::UIDriver` provides the necessary tools for driving your application's user interface with the Window Driver pattern.
 You will subclass `Kookaburra::UIDriver` for your application and implement your testing DSL within your subclass: